-Admission in good academic standing to the Graduate Programs in Health Informatics requires the following:
+Admission in good academic standing to the Graduate Programs in Healthcare Quality and Safety require the following:

-- An undergraduate, graduate or professional degree from a regionally accredited college, university, or an international equivalent of a four-year degree. - Minimum GPA of 3.0 (4.0 = A) in the last 60 hours of course work. - Completion of a program-specific application that includes, but is not limited to, a personal statement, current resume or cv outlining professional work experience, official transcripts, and an online fee. - TOEFL/IELRS/PTEA/IELA/Duolingo test scores (International students only) - Three confidential letters of recommendation
+- An undergraduate, graduate, or professional degree from a regionally accredited college, university, or an international equivalent. - At least five years of relevant experience in health care. - Minimum GPA of 3.0 (4.0 = A) in the last 60 hours of course work. - Completion of a program-specific application that includes but is not limited to an essay question, current resume or cv outlining professional work experience, official transcripts, and an online fee. - TOEFL/IELTS test scores (International students only)